 I bought these address numbers because they were modern looking and had the option to lay flat or appear “floating” on the address sign.
 I opted for the floating look and although I’m really happy with the look of my new sign, I wasn’t a huge fan of working with these numbers.

-The first thing you need to do if you’re looking to install these FLOATING numbers (different directions if you want them to lay flat) is screw in the small part of these screws into the back of each letter (see above photo).
+The first thing you need to do if you’re looking to install these FLOATING numbers is screw in the small part of these screws into the back of each letter (see above photo).

 The box came with a template that you could cut out and place on your surface but the tutorials I read all noted that these templates were a “smidge” off.
 I tested that theory and they were right; the template didn’t line up perfectly. =(